meshplay/meshplay/docs/pages/guides/infrastructure-management/infrastructure-discovery.md

 Upon registration, the MeshSync object should have a status of "REGISTERED."
 Follow these steps:

-1. Create a new entry in the Connections table with either "REGISTERED" or "CONNECTED," based on the Meshery Server's ability to establish a connection.
+1. Create a new entry in the Connections table with either "REGISTERED" or "CONNECTED," based on the Meshplay Server's ability to establish a connection.
 2. Use the Registration Modal to assign the connection to an environment.
 3. Confirm connection metadata details, including the assigned model and component.
 4. Perform a connectivity test to determine the status: "REGISTERED" (administratively connected) or "CONNECTED" (both administratively and actually connected).